redpublika/UserProCarousel/readme.txt

 See http://userproplugin.com/userpro/docs/#shortcode_memberlist for more options.

-1. Adjust the settings as needed/wished and you're good to go..
+6. Adjust the settings as needed/wished and you're good to go..

-1. Targe css by default is : div.userpro-body.userpro-body-nopad.100
+7. Target css by default is : div.userpro-body.userpro-body-nopad.100
 Where 100 is your avatar size.
 For example: memberlist_pic_size=100

-1. Adjust Slider Controls.
+8. Adjust Slider Controls.
 Default is :
     mode: 'vertical',
     slideWidth: 200,
     minSlides: 1,